Palnati Yuddham (1966 film): Plot

-The film begins at Palnadu, where its Chief Minister Brahmanaidu & his wife Ithamba, endowed with an heir to Balachandra, and the capital Gurajala is under ecstasy.
-King Nalagamaraju, his sibling Narasimha Raju, and their stepmother Vidyalaya Devi tribute to bless the newborn.
-It is rosy, as the astrologers foresee that the child induces a gigantic battle.
-Ergo, steadfast & pacifist Brahmanaidu, commands to slay the kid whom his brother-in-law Kannamma Naidu shields.
+The film begins at Palnadu, where Chief Minister Brahmanaidu and his wife, Ithamba, are blessed with a long-awaited son.
+The capital city of Gurajala is filled with ecstasy during the naming ceremony, where the child is named Balachandra.
+King Nalagamaraju, his brother Narasimha Raju, and their stepmother Vidhyala Devi all arrive to offer their blessings to the newborn.
+However, the joy is short-lived when palace astrologers foresee an omen: the child is destined to cause a catastrophic, blood-drenched war across Palnadu.
+Devastated but bound by his steadfast pacifism, Brahmanaidu commands his men to kill the infant to save the kingdom.
+Unbeknownst to him, his brother-in-law, Kannamma Naidu, shields the baby and raises him in secret.

 Besides, the country faces a calamity when the enlightened view of Brahmanaidu camps lower strata refuges in the temples and conducts almsgiving beyond castes.
 At which, lofty Gopamantri is deplorable and hurls wily Nayakuralu Nagamma.
 Utilizing a prestigious edict accorded by King Anuguraju to govern the kingdom for three days, Nagamma creates demolition.
 Plus, artfully puppets Nalagamaraju is instilling Brahmanaidu as outwit, which makes him resign.
 Hence, Vidyadevi also quits with her brother Kommaraju & son Malidevadulu with their share Macherla.

 Years roll by, and under the tutelage of Brahmanaidu, Macharla glitters irk Nagamma.
 Accordingly, she moves a pawn by knitting Nalagamaraju's daughter, Peerindevi, with Alaraju, the son of Kommaraju.
 Following incites, Malideva, a rooster, fights Kodi Pandalu with a stipulation that the exile loser for seven years and perfidiously Nagamma triumphs.
 During that plight, Brahmanaidu acts as a backbone by acquiring vitals for adobe.
 Moreover, he is mindful of Balachandra's existence and ventures to wipe him out.
 However, with the insight that no soul can amend his destiny, he embraces him.

 Currently, Balachandra weds Maguva Manchala, the daughter of Kannamma Naidu.
 Soon, he lures a dancer, Sakhbhai, and rapt to her, overlooking his wife, who grieves her.
 After seven years, Brahmanaidu sends Alaraju as a mediator when Nagamma magnifies Narasimharaju's urge to cabals.
 After a robust debate, Narasimharaju scapegoats Alaraju by poisoning, and Peerindevi is sacrificed by Sathi when Balachandra swears her to decapitate Narasimharaju.
 Brahmanaidu conceals the war from Balachandra, but the truth becomes known about who furiously moves.
 Amid this, he spends time with Manchala at the outset of their marital life, and Balachandra is engrossed in her beauty.
 Nevertheless, Manchala awakes his valor and bravely conveys him to the field.

 The war begins at Karampuudi, which accelerates massive destruction at the mark of death.
 Balachandra dies heroically, accomplishing his pledge, and Manchala follows him.
 Brahmanaidu uproars therein when he lets anybody withstand, and Nagamma remorsefully bows her head down.
 At last, Brahmanaidu entrusts the kingdom to Nalagamaraju and proclaims Nagamma to reinstate her sins.
 Finally, the movie ends with Brahmanaidu proceeding toward the forest for penance.